sanjaysikder/sanjaysikder/README.md

 ---

-🌟 Passionate about building scalable, secure, high-performance and user-friendly enterprise applications and SaaS products using Oracle APEX.
+🌟 Passionate about building scalable, secure, high-performance, and user-friendly enterprise applications and SaaS products using Oracle APEX.

-🔧 I specialize in full-stack APEX development with robust backend logic, RESTful APIs, and secure authentication.
+I am an Oracle APEX Professional and OCP-Certified Developer, skilled in designing, developing, and integrating secure and scalable applications.
+I specialize in transforming complex business requirements into efficient, intuitive solutions—delivered on time using low-code technology.

+With over 10 years of experience, I bring deep expertise in designing and developing Oracle database-centric distributed web applications, primarily with Oracle APEX.
+My background includes advanced APEX development, technical analysis, requirements gathering, database design, programming, testing, and full-cycle implementation.

 ---